GET YOUR FREE RENTAL PRICE ANALYSIS

 people laying on grass

-For example, avoid phrases like “ideal for young professionals” or “no veterans.”
+For example, avoid phrases like “ideal for young persons” or “no persons who served in the military.”
 Clear, inclusive ads attract a broader range of qualified residents and reduce the chance of complaints or violations.
-Following these rules keeps your listings compliant and shows professionalism to the Lynchburg community you serve.

 5. Accommodations for Residents with Disabilities: